Biden Team Lays Plans As Inauguration, Impeachment Loom - UrduPoint

 "We understand, under the Constitution, we have a responsibility to act as quickly as possible."
 Biden has said he hopes the Congress can deal with that stark distraction even while advancing his aggressive agenda.

-Adding to the uncertainty is a badly riven Republican Party -- divided over Trump's false assertions that he won November's election, his fanning of emotions ahead of the Capitol invasion and on the future direction of the party.
+Adding to the uncertainty is a badly riven Republican Party -- divided over Trump's false assertions that he won November's election, his fanning of emotions ahead of the deadly Capitol invasion, and on the future direction of the party.

-- 'Socialized policy' - One frequent Trump confidant, Senator Lindsey Graham, warned Sunday on Fox news' Sunday Morning Futures that Biden might be trying to move too far too fast.
+- 'Socialized policy' - One frequent Trump confidant, Senator Lindsey Graham, warned Sunday on Fox news' Sunday Morning Futures that Republicans may not offer Biden much of a grace period, if any -- saying the president-elect might be trying to move too far too fast.

 "I think we are going to have in the first hundred days by the Biden administration the most aggressive socialized policy effort in the history of the country," he said.

 He added, "No good comes from impeaching President Trump (when he is) out of office."
-But Klain repeated Biden's affirmation that the Senate could handle both an impeachment trial and an ambitious new Biden agenda.
+But Klain repeated Biden's affirmation that the Senate -- controlled only narrowly by Democrats -- could handle both an impeachment trial and the new Biden agenda.

 They will include returning the country to the Paris climate accord and ending the travel ban on some mainly Muslim countries.

-The initial burst of activity, Klain said, will continue for at least 10 days as the new president takes his distance from Trump's more controversial policies.

-Plans for the normally festive inauguration, meantime, had already been scaled down out of pandemic concerns, fears of new violence, after the January 6 riot, have cast a further pall.
+- A muted celebration - Plans for the inauguration -- in normal times a bracing, even joyous, tribute to peaceful transition -- had already been scaled down out of pandemic concerns.
+Fears of new violence by unyielding Trump supporters after the January 6 riot have cast a further pall.

-Thousands of National Guard troops were filling downtown Washington and streets have been blocked with heavy trucks and concrete barriers.
+Thousands of National Guard troops were filling downtown Washington, the normal crowd has been banned, and streets have been blocked with heavy trucks and concrete barriers.

 "This will be an inaugural like no other, in large part because of Covid," Vice President-elect Kamala Harris said in an interview aired Sunday on CBS.